-The craniofacial complex (face, skull) represents the most diversified and evolutionarily adapted anatomical aspect of vertebrates.
-Craniofacial tissues are finely tuned to meet functional and ecological demands with tremendous precision, and their evolution has been a major driving force in the expansion of vertebrate lineages.
-However, because of the long-lasting interest in conventional laboratory animal models, there is no general genetic or developmental model of craniofacial evolution and diversification in vertebrates.
+Craniofacial tissues such as skull bones, teeth, and the brain are finely tuned to meet functional and ecological demands with tremendous precision, and their evolution has been a major driving force in the expansion of vertebrate lineages.
+However, because of the long-lasting interest in conventional laboratory animal models such as the mouse, there is no general genetic or developmental model of craniofacial evolution and diversification in vertebrates.

 Additional information can be found in our recent publications (see Publication Page).